 The Dangers of Strokes

 A stroke occurs when brain cells begin to die due to a lack of oxygen.
-This is usually caused by a blockage in an artery which prevents blood from entering the brain (ischemic stroke) or the sudden rupture of an artery (hemorrhagic stroke).
+This is usually caused by a blockage in an artery that prevents blood from entering the brain (ischemic stroke) or the sudden rupture of an artery (hemorrhagic stroke).
 There are several risk factors for suffering a stroke, which include:

 - Being male